-Rand Fishkin is the Ceo of moz.com – For those who do not know about MOZ.com – formerly SEOMoz.com they offer pro membership SEO services for only $79 a month they now have over 25,000 paying members.
+In 2013 when we took this interview, Rand Fishkin was the CEO of moz.com – For those who do not know about MOZ.com – formerly SEOMoz.com they offer pro membership SEO services for only $79 a month.
+They now have over 25,000 paying members.

 1. What gave you the idea to start Moz?

 I wanted a place to share my experiences and get feedback from others on SEO topics.
 When I first joined the field, I found it incredibly frustrating to locate a resource that served up best practices and in-depth, personal experiences in a transparent fashion, and MOZ was the answer to that missing piece.

 2. You have raised around 1.25 million dollars with MOZ.
 Did you ever expect to see such high earnings?

 Actually, we’ve only raised $1.1 million to date, but I certainly did not anticipate MOZ getting to where it is today.
 When I founded the site, it was intended to be a community resource for sharing information – hence the .org.

 Over time, the potential of the company has grown and today, I think the sky’s the limit.
 MOZ can go amazing places – our mission is to “simplify the promotion of ideas on the web.”
 Today, we do that in small ways, helping with search & social media marketing, but in time, I think we can make products that distill the essence of marketing via the web

 3. What you got you into SEO services?
 Why not something different?

 When I started doing web design and development in 1997, it was all about catering to the client’s needs.
 Back then, it meant flash designed homepages, sound, graphics and all sorts of search-unfriendly coding.